Every state and state-integrated school and kura in New Zealand has a School Board that governs it.

 - for state-integrated schools only – one or more proprietors’ representatives.

-To contact our Board of Trustees Chairperson, please mail:
+To contact our School Board Presiding Member, please mail: